Real-Time Multi-Contact Model Predictive Control via ADMM: Numerical Examples

 We model the system using an implicit time-stepping scheme \cite{stewart2000implicit}.
 The system has 3 contacts, where the finger contacts are represented by $3$ complementarity variables each, and the ground contact is modeled via $4$ complementarity variables.
 The system has ten states ($n_x = 10$), 10 complementarity variables ($n_\lambda = 10$) and 4 inputs ($n_u = 4$).
 More concretely, it has $36$ hybrid modes.

-For this example, as the LCS-representation is only an approximation, we compute a new local LCS approximation at every time step k.
+For this example, as the LCS-representation is only an approximation, we compute a new local LCS approximation at every time step $k$.
 We pick $\theta = 5$, $N = 10$, $\rho_k = 1.1$ and use the local LCS approximation given at time-step $k$ while planning.
-The controller can run around $16$ Hz.
+Parallelization leads to $\approx 4$x speedup for this particular example and controller can run around $16$ Hz.

-Figure \ref{pivoting_random} demonstrates the robustness of the controller for different Gaussian disturbances (added to dynamics) with standard deviations (for $\sigma=0.05,0.5$).
+Figure \ref{pivoting_random} demonstrates the robustness of the controller for different Gaussian disturbances (added to dynamics) with standard deviations (for $\sigma=0.1,0.5$).
 Note that at every time step, all positions and velocities (including angular) are affected by the process noise.
-The object approximately reaches the desired configuration (midpoint where $\alpha=\frac{\pi}{4}$) for $\sigma=0,0.05,0.1$ and fails to get close to the desired configuration for $\sigma=0.5$.
-Plots with $\sigma=0$ and $\sigma = 0.1$ are omitted as those were similar to the one with $\sigma = 0.05$.
+The object approximately reaches the desired configuration (midpoint where $\alpha=\frac{\pi}{4}$) for $\sigma=0,0.05,0.1$ and starts failing to get close to the desired configuration for $\sigma=0.5$.
+Plots with $\sigma=0$ and $\sigma = 0.05$ are omitted as those were similar to the one with $\sigma = 0.1$.
 We emphasize that the process noise causes unplanned mode changes and the controller seamlessly reacts.
 This example demonstrates that our method works well with successive linearizations as many multi-contact systems can not be captured via a single LCS approximation.